housing & healthcare (EN) sub

 2. Universal Credit – Housing Element

 This is the current system supporting tenants with rent costs.
+The amount depends on:

 - your income